xenify-io/litepaper/README.md

 ## ◽️ Total Supply: 5,010,000

-DBXen ($DXN) is a groundbreaking digital asset within the XEN ecosystem, designed to contribute to $XEN deflation and provide its users with new opportunities to create value.
-The primary objective of the project is to offer a fair and equitable distribution of tokens with a community-driven approach, ultimately resulting in a decentralized and transparent ecosystem.
+DBXen (DXN) is a groundbreaking digital asset within the XEN ecosystem that contributes to $XEN deflation while providing users with new value creation opportunities.
+The project's primary objective is to ensure a fair and equitable token distribution through a community-driven approach, fostering a decentralized and transparent ecosystem.

-The deflationary mechanism of $DXN is one of its key features.
-As a capped token, $DXN can only be minted through the burning of $XEN tokens.
-This process reduces the total supply of $XEN tokens and addresses inflation concerns.
-Additionally, $DXN token holders receive rewards as the token is further minted, creating a passive income stream for users until the entire $DXN supply is distributed over approximately 62 years.
+The deflationary mechanism of DXN is one of its key features.
+As a capped token, DXN can only be minted through the burning of XEN tokens, reducing their total supply and addressing inflation concerns.
+Furthermore, DXN tokens serve as an income stream for stakers, who receive native chain rewards until the entire DXN supply is distributed over approximately 62 years.

-DBXen protocol is committed to a fair launch, ensuring that no pre-mines, treasury allocations, private/public sales, or developer fees are involved.
-This approach guarantees a fair distribution of tokens for all users.
-The token distribution algorithm is pre-programmed and cannot be altered or reverted once live, providing transparency and fairness for all participants.
+DBXen protocol's commitment to a fair launch eliminates pre-mines, treasury allocations, and private/public sales, ensuring equal distribution for all users.
+The pre-programmed token distribution algorithm guarantees transparency and fairness, as it cannot be altered or reverted once live.

-The total supply of $DXN tokens is capped at around 5.01 million, delivering long-term stability and scarcity.
-Distribution of $DXN tokens occurs in one-day cycles, with an initial reward pool of 10,000 $DXN tokens.
-The reward pool decreases by approximately 0.2% per cycle, ensuring a gradual distribution process.
+With a total supply capped at around 5.01 million, DXN tokens offer long-term stability and scarcity.
+Distribution occurs in one-day cycles, starting with an initial reward pool of 10,000 DXN tokens, which decreases by approximately 0.2% per cycle for a gradual distribution process.

-Lastly, $DXN tokens staked within the protocol accumulate native token fees, which are accrued every time a new $XEN burn is made.
-This feature adds another layer of incentive for users to participate in the DBXen ecosystem.
+Additionally, DXN tokens staked within the protocol generate native token rewards each time a new XEN burn occurs, providing an extra incentive for users to participate in the DBXen ecosystem.

-In conclusion, DBXen ($DXN) aims to create a sustainable and transparent ecosystem that benefits the community by combating inflation and providing passive income opportunities.
-By leveraging the power of blockchain technology, DBXen seeks to establish a more equitable and decentralized digital asset landscape.
+In conclusion, DBXen (DXN) aspires to build a sustainable, transparent ecosystem that benefits the community by addressing inflation and offering passive income opportunities.
+By leveraging the collective power of the community, DBXen aims to create a more equitable, decentralized, and prosperous digital asset landscape within the XEN ecosystem.
+This environment allows users to actively participate and enjoy the rewards of their involvement.
+Committed to fairness, transparency, and innovation, DBXen is set to make a lasting impact on the XEN ecosystem, contributing to its overall success.

 <br>